is a Data Source.

 Gemscript identifiers are internal numeric codes used in operational software contexts.
 Public documentation about the terminology exists, but distribution of full dictionary updates appears to occur through Vision download and update mechanisms rather than through a single openly documented bulk download site.

 Official Vision help material describing the introduction and operational use of Gemscript in prescribing workflows.
+The current documentation states that Gemscript is an integrated dm+d drug dictionary provided and maintained by RESIP UK.

 Representative public release bulletin documenting monthly dictionary additions, deletions, and maintenance changes.
+The latest public bulletin found during curation was the May 2026 release.

-Created: April 10, 2026 | Last modified: April 10, 2026
+Created: April 10, 2026 | Last modified: June 01, 2026